mustafagamsiz/awesome-project/docs/ios-link/MobileSDK iOS User Guide.md

 The following items need to be complete prior to beginning work on your application:

-* You have downloaded the MobileSDK package from http://developer.genband.com/MobileSDK .
-* You have extracted the contents of the MobileSDK package and located MobileSDK.framework.
 * Your Xcode development environment is set up and ready for new projects.
 * You know the IP address and port of the SPiDR/Kandy Link server.